STANDOFF ENDS: Lyndhurst Resident Who Turned Flamethrower On SWAT Team Surrenders

-IT'S OVER: A 50-year-old Bergen County man who fired a flamethrower at a SWAT team during a standoff that lasted 21 hours surrendered peacefully shortly after 1 p.m.
-Wednesday, May 4, authorities confirmed.
+IT'S OVER: A 50-year-old Bergen County man who fired a flamethrower at a SWAT team during a standoff that lasted 21 hours surrendered peacefully.

 Robert C. Condit, who reportedly was angered at being ordered by a judge to surrender his weapons, forced a lockdown of the neighborhood around his St. Thomas Avenue home shortly after 4 p.m.
 Tuesday.

+Negotiations that lasted throughout the night and the morning ended shortly after 1 p.m.
+Wednesday, May 4, authorities confirmed.

-Condit -- who'd posted photos of two of his rifles on Facebook -- had been taken to court by a sibling whom he'd threatened with a gun, the sources told Daily Voice.
+Condit -- who'd posted photos of two of his rifles on Facebook -- had been taken to court by a sibling whom he'd threatened with a gun, multiple law enforcement sources told Daily Voice.

 He lost the case and had to surrender his guns, they said.